SaraLerma/The-Pragmatic-Programmer/README.md

 Three critical and interrelated topics:

 1. **Version Control**: keep everything needed to build your project under version control, it allows build machines to be ephemeral.
-**Use Version Control to Drive Builds, Tests, and Releases.** - That is, use commits or pushes to trigger builds, tests, releases, and built in a container in the cloud.
+**Use version control to drive builds, tests, and releases.** - That is, use commits or pushes to trigger builds, tests, releases, and built in a container in the cloud.
 Release to beta or production is specified by using a tag in your version control system.

-2. **Regression Testing**: **Test Early.
-Test Often.
-Test Automatically.**
+2. **Regression Testing**: **Test early.
+Test often.
+Test automatically.**
 Tests that run with every build are the most effective.
 The earlier a bug is found, the cheaper it is to remedy.
 "Code a little, test a little". **Coding ain't done until all the tests run.**
 “test for real” - the test environment should match the production environment closely.
 Any gaps are where bugs breed.